Who we are

 - Supply Chain

-We are looking for new Council members (both voting and resource) from a variety of sectors.
+We are looking for new Council members and organization representatives from a variety of sectors.
 Contact us if you or someone you know would be interested in joining us!

 Rachelle Niemela